decentralized-identity/org/work-item-lifecycle.md

 ## Work Item

-A work item considered a DIF work item once the status of the item reaches one of the stages mentioned in the Deliverable Development Process (above).
+A work item can be considered a DIF work item once the status of the item reaches one of the stages mentioned in the Deliverable Development Process (above).
 Each DIF work item must be concluded and developed under the https://github.com/decentralized-identity organization's repository to be considered part of the Deliverable Development Process, making it a DIF work item.

-## Profiles versus Specifications
+Types of Work Item:

+### Specification

+The most common output of working groups at DIF are specifications, which unambiguously define and specify distinct protocols, data models, and/or functional software modules.

+### Profile

 A work item that only describes and/or implements a *subset* of one or more existing normative specifications, whether standards-track or DIF-terminal